 Faculty who anticipate receiving a grant in the summer or who are considering other commitments for the summer that may require release from their Summer Session teaching obligation should not agree to teach in summer.
-If an instructor cancels, the department is expected to find another instructor to teach the course.
+If a faculty member cancels, the department is required to find another faculty member to teach the course.
+The department needs to notify Summer Session if they cannot find a replacement instructor and the course needs to be cancelled.
+The department needs to email all the enrolled students to notify them of the cancellation and copy Summer Session.
+Upon receipt of the email, Summer Session will send a request to Scheduling to cancel the course at the Schedule of Classes.

-Low Enrollment - Courses in which enrollment levels fall below an approved minimum enrollment level may be cancelled, or the instructor may be offered a contingent compensation agreement with a per-student rate, not to exceed the full course salary.
-The final date to notify departments of courses cancelled for low enrollment is June 8, 2011 for Session I and July 6, 2011 for Session II.
-The final date for courses offered in Special Session is ten (10) days prior to the first day of the class.
+Low Enrollment - Courses in which enrollment levels fall below an approved minimum enrollment level may be cancelled by Summer Session, or the faculty may be offered a contingent compensation appointment with a per-student rate, not to exceed the full course salary.
+The final dates Summer Session will notify departments of courses cancelled for low enrollment are June 7, 2013 for Session I and July 5, 2013 for Session II.
+The final date for cancelling courses offered in Special Session is ten (10) week days prior to the first day of the class.

-Materials & Support Services
+• Materials & Support Services